 Traditionally, parents or grandparents of a newborn girl buy a set of hina dolls for the baby, unless they have special dolls that are inherited from generation to generation.

-Usually, from the end of February to March 3, hina dolls dressed in Japanese ancient costumes are displayed on tiered platforms that are covered with a red carpet.
+From the end of February to March 3, hina dolls dressed in Japanese ancient costumes are displayed on tiered platforms that are covered with a red carpet.
 The costumed dolls represent the imperial court of the Heian period (A.D.
 794 to 1185) and feature the emperor, empress, attendants, and musicians dressed in traditional garb.

 The dolls are displayed hierarchically with the emperor and empress at the top, which are set in front of a gilded screen representing the thrown.
 The number of dolls and their size vary from home to home, but five to seven platforms are common.